Abstract

 - load

-accountfromWORLD_CHAIN_ACCOUNT_MANAGER; - require
+accountfromWORLD_CHAIN_ACCOUNT_MANAGER; - load the current

 MIN_VALIDATION_FAILURE_FEE; - compute